-It's a common mistake to confuse the words breath and breathe with each other.
+It's a common mistake to confuse the words breath and breathe.
 Since there is only one letter setting them apart, many make the error of using the wrong one in writing.
 Once you learn the difference between the two, you can end the confusion and always know which one to use.

 Defining Breath and Breathe

-These two words are related, which is where much of the confusion comes from.
-Apart from that extra "e," the main differences between the words breath and breathe is how they are pronounced and used in a sentence.
+These two words are related, which is where much of the confusion arises.
+Apart from that extra "e", the main differences between the words breath and breathe is how they are pronounced and used in a sentence.

 The word "breathe" is a verb.
 It means to take a breath by inhaling and exhaling.
 (It can also mean to pause/rest or to say.)
 Breathe is pronounced with a long e sound.
 It rhymes with "seethe."